Siemenc/KHIO-Workshop-information-and-logistics/README.md

 ## Startup procedure:
-- Turn on machine using the switch in the back of the machine
+- **Turn on machine** using the switch in the back of the machine
-- Hard home the machine by pressing Shift (arrow up) first and then the green button in the top left corner.
+- **Hard home** the machine by pressing Shift (arrow up) first and then the green button in the top left corner.
 There cannot be any tool inside the spindle before homing.
 If there is a tool in the spindle go to "Errors" below.
 ![Hard Home](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/HardHome.jpg)
-- Run spindle warmup routine (The remote will ask automatically after hard homing)
+- Run **spindle warmup routine** (The remote will ask automatically after hard homing)
-- Manually home the machine according to the material you are cutting in X and Y direction: move the spindle to the correct position by eyeballing and then pressing the blue button on the left showing the 2 dots and the rectangle.
+- **Manually home the machine in X and Y according to the material** you are cutting: move the spindle to the correct position by eyeballing and then pressing the blue button on the left showing the 2 dots and the rectangle.
 ![Home](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/Home.jpg)
-- For setting the Z-position, move the spindle down using the  until you're close to the top of the surface.
-Change the speed setting to the slowest using the double arrow button on the remote.
+- **Manually home the machine in Z according to the material**: move the spindle with the milling bit down using the Z movement buttons until you're close to the top of the surface you are milling.
+Change the speed settings to the slowest using the double arrow button on the remote.
 Now move the spindle in both X and Z direction until the bit scrapes the material.
 Now press the blue button on the left as shown below to set this position as a new Z-home position.
 ![HomeZ](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/HomeZ.jpg)